mollyiverson/ACME10-HE-RAGApp/docs/sprint-reports/sprint-2/sprint-report-2.md

 * Developed a basic chat interface for the RAG application in Figma, with user input and response capabilities.
 * Integrated BERT embeddings for a subset of the Wikipedia dataset, essential for vector search functionality.
 * Set up initial DBpedia querying for knowledge graph integration.
+* Wrote some query processing code using NLP libraries.
 * Created the foundational system architecture documentation, including database optimization strategies.

 ## Work Summary (Developer Facing)